Arbitration clause: England and Wales

+Poland

+Under Polish law, an arbitration clause (zapis na sąd polubowny), governed by the Polish Code of Civil Procedure is a written agreement between parties to submit a specific dispute or disputes arising from a defined legal relationship -existing or future - to arbitration, thereby excluding the jurisdiction of state courts within that scope.
+The agreement must precisely identify either the subject matter of the dispute or the legal relationship from which the dispute has arisen or may arise.
+As a distinct, typically bilateral legal act, separate from the main contract, it has both procedural and substantive legal effects and is interpreted strictly.
+No implied terms or supplementation by witness evidence are allowed.
+Arbitrability under Polish law is defined relatively broadly.
+An arbitration agreement may be concluded in disputes concerning property rights and non-property rights, provided that the latter may be the subject of a judicial settlement.

+United Arab Emirates

+The United Arab Emirates generally supports arbitration clauses.
+The federation of kingdoms, however, poses limitations on their enforceability depending on the actions of the parties, and the UAE's courts have ruled that parties which engage in court proceedings waive their right to compel arbitration.

 United States

-The federal government has expressed a policy in support of arbitration clauses, because they reduce the burden on court systems to resolve disputes.
-This support is found in the Federal Arbitration Act, which permits compulsory and binding arbitration, under which parties give up the right to appeal an arbitrator's decision to a court.
+The federal government has explicitly allowed arbitration clauses.
+The relevant law is found in the Federal Arbitration Act, which permits compulsory and binding arbitration, under which parties give up the right to appeal an arbitrator's decision to a court.
+Historically, arbitration in the United States in the employment context was primarily used for disputes between unions and employers.
+Starting in 1991 with the Gilmer decision this changed dramatically, expanding from 2.1 percent of the employers subject to mandatory arbitration clauses in 1992 to 53.9% in 2017.

 In 2022, the U.S. Congress passed the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act (EFASASHA), which excludes these types of complaints from arbitration clauses, including retroactively.
 Congress also included a ban on class action waivers for claims covered under the act.

 Fairness

 The use of arbitration clauses has been criticized for its unfairness.
 In the US in 2020, workers who challenged their employers through forced arbitration won their cases just 1.6 percent of the time.
-This prompted members of the United States' Democratic Party to present bills limiting the scope of arbitration clauses, most notably the Forced Arbitration Injustice Repeal Act (which has yet to pass) and the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act, which was signed into law in 2022 by president Joe Biden.
+This prompted members of the United States' Democratic Party to present bills limiting the scope of arbitration clauses, most notably the Forced Arbitration Injustice Repeal Act (which has yet to pass) and the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act of 2021 (EFASASHA), which was signed into law in 2022 by president Joe Biden.